NeuroenergeticsLab/neuroenergeticslab.github.io/docs/xnat/pyxnat.md

 nav_order: 4
 ---

-## Connect to Jupyter Notebook server on DaVinci
+## Connect to Jupyter Notebook server on a remote server

 1. Open terminal (PowerShell on Windows 10)
 2. Change directory to the common notebooks folder (can be any folder)